 (Image source: Giphy)

-From the introduction of drones to VR in the classroom, adaptive assessment technologies to after-school podcasting clubs, if there is exists one constant in the world of EdTech, it’s that EdTech is constantly evolving.
+From the introduction of drones to AR/VR in the classroom, adaptive assessment technologies to after-school podcasting clubs, if there exists one constant in the world of EdTech, it’s that EdTech is constantly evolving.

 But fear not!
-For our team has furnished the fine list before you…a roundup of some of our favorite EdTech and game-based learning news resources (presented in no particular order.)
-Let’s jump right in!
+For our team has furnished the fine list before you…a roundup of some of our favorite EdTech and game-based learning news resources (presented in no particular order), each dedicated to helping folks like you and I stay informed of the latest trends in our ever-changing industry.
+Without further ado, let’s jump right in!

 Want to know what’s currently happening in the world of EdTech?
-EdSurge is surely a great place to start.
-Offering a robust selection of news articles and features, networking events and conferences, and even its own EdTech jobs board, the site bills itself as “the best resource on educational technology in K-12 and Higher Ed.”
+EdSurge is a great place to start!
+Offering a robust selection of news articles and features, networking events, and even its own EdTech jobs board, the site bills itself as “the best resource on educational technology in K-12 and Higher Ed” – and it’s a must-read for folks involved and interested in learning more about the space!

 A Supreme Court Justice’s Legacy in Edtech (Emily Tate)

 With origins dating all the way back to 1972, THE Journal was the first-ever magazine to be dedicated entirely to covering educational technology.
-Focused specifically on highlighting topics pertinent to administrative, technical, and academic technology leaders in K-12 education, THE Journal offers a menu of different ways to enjoy their content offerings: their website, print magazine, and thrice-weekly email newsletter.
+Focused specifically on highlighting topics pertinent to administrative, technical, and academic technology leaders in K-12 education, THE Journal offers two ways to enjoy their content offerings: their official website, or thrice-weekly email newsletter.

 THE Journal highlights: